Afternoon BriefAI Search & Discovery

 What changed in January 2026 and why it matters

-On January 27, Google made Gemini 3 the global default for AI Overviews across all markets, according to Ahrefs' citation analysis, which identified that date as the point at which citation behavior shifted.
-The timing lines up with what Ahrefs observed in their dataset.
+On January 27, 2026, Google made Gemini 3 the global default for AI Overviews across all markets — and citation behavior shifted overnight.

 The mechanism is Google's query fan-out process.
 When a user enters a search query and AI Overviews are triggered, Google doesn't evaluate the top 10 results for that one query.
 It decomposes the original query into multiple related sub-queries: adjacent topics, related entities, alternative phrasings the user didn't type but that matter to their actual intent.